 If you plan to join us, please RSVP to Please RSVP to Carragh Erhardt.
 We look forward to connecting with you on January 18.

 Let Justice Roll is an ecumenical campaign to communicate church support of the UN Declaration.
 Three ways you can get involved are:

 - Meet with your Member of Parliament to discuss the UN Declaration.

 - Make a banner with your congregation to support Indigenous rights.

 - Write to the Honourable Carolyn Bennett (Minister of Indigenous-Crown Relations and Northern Affairs) to show your support for implementing the UN Declaration.
 Justice Ministries has written a template letter that you may adapt.

 Justice Ministries’ staff are happy to assist you to plan your response.
-Contact Carragh Erhardt, Healing and Reconciliation Program Assistant at cerhardt [at] presbyterian [dot] ca or 1-800-619-7301 ext.
+Contact Carragh Erhardt, Healing and Reconciliation Program Assistant, 1-800-619-7301 ext.
 278.